Use the Rules Engine

 Once you save the Rule, Orderful will update they payload to show the old value crossed out and the new value in its place:

-3. Copy data from one property to another
+3. Copy a value from one property to another

 function to find the value of one property and copy it to another property.
 For example, you can ensure that the "Requested Ship Date" is always equal to the "Purchase Order Created Date" by copying one value to the other.